GameMaestroYT/CleanerApp/README.txt

 - Python installers and related files belong to the Python Software Foundation (PSF).
 I do not own permissions for Python itself.

 - Any bundled Python is credited to https://github.com/winpython/winpython, as they are the original creator of the bundles, any version before V1.2 would be using Python installers from the Python Software Foundation (PSF).
-This and any and all prestated apps, files, or zips are NOT owned by me and is NOT covered by my License, instead theirs.
+This and any and all prestated apps, files, or zips are NOT owned by me and is NOT covered by my License, rather theirs.

 - License for Winpython - https://github.com/winpython/winpython/blob/master/LICENSE
 - License for Python Installers - https://docs.python.org/3/license.html